 Financial aid award notice

 The University prepares cost of attendance (COA) figures in order to calculate financial aid eligibility for all students.
-The 2018-2019 estimated COA worksheet is designed to help you determine your remaining estimated costs.
+The 2019-2020 COA worksheet is designed to help you determine your remaining estimated costs.
 Actual costs may differ depending on your academic program, coursework, and personal spending choices.

 Students receive an electronic Financial Aid Award Notice (eFAAN) in their UMD email account by late July.
 Your specific tuition and fees charges will appear in your university student account in the My Finances tab of MyU a few weeks before the start of your classes.

 Regents policy, federal law, and state law regulate release of student information to third parties.
 University policy regulates sharing of information within the University.
 If you need to grant a third party (e.g., parent) access to information on your student record, complete the parent/guest access process.

 The cost of attendance is the cost of attending UMD for one academic year.
 This amount includes:

 - Expected annual charges for tuition and fees

 - Tuition – charges assessed for registered classes

 - Fees – charges assessed for other college services